 There are some common opinions and misconceptions about the sodium-potassium pump:

-• Fact: The sodium-potassium pump is present in all animal cells and plays a crucial role in maintaining cellular homeostasis.
+- Fact: The sodium-potassium pump is present in all animal cells and matters a lot in maintaining cellular homeostasis.

 Professional Insights